Winifer Fernández: Personal and early life

 Fernández is 169 cm tall, 62 kg, was born on 6 January 1995 and hails from Cienfuegos in Santiago, Dominican Republic.
 She started playing volleyball at the age of ten, under the guidance of coach Miguel Durán, and relocated in 2009 to Santo Domingo to join the junior national team.
 As of 2013 she was planning to pursue a degree in Business Administration.
 She has been described as slick, fast and smart.

 Career

 2008-2010

 Fernández won the 2008 Dominican Republic Volleyball League bronze medal with the Dominican club Santiago.
-Shew won the 2009 Santiago province championship and the Best Libero award with her club, Cienfuegos.
+She won the 2009 Santiago province championship and the Best Libero award with her club, Cienfuegos.

 As a 15-year-old she won the Best Digger, Best Receiver and Best Libero awards in the 2010 NORCECA Youth Championship, finishing with her team in fourth place.